Skip to main content

 If you or someone you know is challenged by literacy, this blog can help you understand why.
 Dyslexia and Dysgraphia will be examined through the lens of specific brain processes leading to these diagnoses.
 We’ll also introduce a solution – an evidence-based neuroplastic approach that is enabling children and adults to transform their relationship with the written word.

-To accompany this blog and if you would like to explore this subject in more detail, sign up to our free webinar - Mastering Literacy: Excelling Beyond Learning Challenges, Dyslexia, and Dysgraphia.
-This is the second in our three-part series looking at how the brain can be strengthened for success in the classroom, workplace and life.
+To accompany this blog and if you would like to explore this subject in more detail, watch our free webinar - Mastering Literacy: Excelling Beyond Learning Challenges, Dyslexia, and Dysgraphia.
+This is the second in our three-part series looking at how the brain can be strengthened for success in the classroom, workplace, and life.

 Literacy Challenges in the Classroom, Workplace and Daily Living